ilsani/ilsani.github.io/_posts/2017-08-10-multiple-vulnerabilities-in-joomla-event-manager-2.1.4.md

 excerpt: "A couple of security issues in Joomla Event Manager plugin, JEM 2.1.4."
 ---

-* _Author_: Martino Sani
-* _Release date_: 2015-08-12
-* _Vendor Homepage_: www.joomlaeventmanager.net
-* _Software Link_: www.joomlaeventmanager.net/download?download=50:jem-2-1-4-stable
-* _Version_: 2.1.4
-* _Google Dork_: inurl:option=com_jem
-* _Exploit-DB_: www.exploit-db.com/exploits/37767/
-* _CVE_: -

-I identified some vulnerabilities and insecure settings in Joomla Event Manager plugin, JEM 2.1.4.
+I identified some vulnerabilities and insecure settings in [Joomla Event Manager plugin, JEM 2.1.4](www.joomlaeventmanager.net/download?download=50:jem-2-1-4-stable){:target="_blank"}.
 A malicious user could use these issues to access back-end database data and attack application clients.
-Attacker must have valid authentication credentials to exploit these issues.
+Attacker must have valid credentials to exploit these issues.

+Some websites which use this Joomla plugin can be found using the Google dork: `inurl:option=com_jem`

 ## SQL Injection